Showing posts with label Virus. Show all posts

 http://www.memtest86.com/

-• Offline NT Password & Registry Editor - This is a utility to reset the password of any user that has a valid lcoal account on your Windows System.
+• Offline NT Password & Registry Editor - This is a utility to reset the password of any user that has a valid local account on your Windows System.

 http://pogostick.net/~pnh/ntpasswd/